andraugust/andraugust.github.io/index.md

 ## [Quantum Mechanics II: Dynamics & Continuous States](quantum-2.html)

 <p style="opacity:0.5">07/2023</p>
-In classical mechanics states are points in phase space that evolve under the influence of forces, but in quantum mechanics states are complex vectors in Hilbert space.
-How do they evolve?
-And how are continuous quantities such as position and momentum modeled?
+Dynamics and the representation of continuous states in Quantum Mechanics.

 ## [Quantum Mechanics I: States & Principles](quantum-1.html)

 <p style="opacity:0.5">06/2023</p>
-The first round of notes on quantum mechanics based on Leonard Susskind's _Theoretical Minimum_ series.
+The first round of notes on quantum mechanics based on Leonard Susskind's _Theoretical Minimum_ series on theoretical physics.

 ## [Classical Mechanics](classical-mechanics.html)

 <p style="opacity:0.5">05/2022</p>
-A summary of classical mechanics from Leonard Susskind's _Theoretical Minimum_ series.
-The post starts with states and dynamics and then derives the various formulations of classical mechanics, touching on symmetries, conservation laws and determinism.
+A summary of classical mechanics from Leonard Susskind's _Theoretical Minimum_ series on theoretical physics.
+The post starts with states and dynamics and then derives various formulations of classical mechanics, touching on symmetries, conservation laws and determinism.

 ## [TLDR: CNN Texture Bias](cnn-texture-bias.html)